-- 12.4.1: An indirect free kick is awarded to the opposing team if a player commits any of the following offenses in a manner considered by the referee to be careless, reckless or using excessive force: kicking, tripping, jumping at, charging, striking, and pushing an opponent. - 12.4.2: An indirect free kick is also awarded to the opposing team if a player commits any of the following offenses: - 1. tackles an opponent to gain possession of the ball, making contact with the opponent before touching the ball, - 2. holds an opponent, - 3. holds the ball, - 4. handles the ball deliberately (except for the goalkeeper within his own goal area), - 5. makes an opponent fall, - 6. charges an opponent, which is in control of the ball, from behind by physical contact exerting significant forces on this robot. - 12.4.3: An indirect free kick is awarded to the opposing team if a goalkeeper, inside his own goal area, commits any of the following offenses: - 1. takes more than four steps while controlling the ball with his hands, before releasing it from his possession, - 2. touches the ball again with his hands after it has been released from his possession and has not touched any other player, - 3. touches the ball with his hands after it has been deliberately kicked to him by a teammate. - 4. wastes time, - 5. blocks more than half of its goal line for more than 15s or for the majority of the time. - 12.4.4: An indirect free kick is also awarded to the opposing team if a player, in the opinion of the referee: - 1. plays in a dangerous manner, - 2. impedes the progress of an opponent, - 3. prevents the goalkeeper from releasing the ball from his hands, - 4. performs illegal defense, - 5. performs illegal attack, - 6. commits any other offense, not previously mentioned in Section 12, for which play is stopped to caution or dismiss a player. - 12.4.5: An indirect free kick is taken from where the offense occurred when this position is outside the goal area.
-Otherwise, the free kick is taken from the closest restart position. - 12.4.5: An indirect free kick is awarded to the opposing team, if a human member of a team, in the opinion of the referee, commits any of the following offenses: - 1. interfering with the game on the field, e.g. through touching the ball while removing a robot, - 2. interfering with the game remotely through wireless communication, e.g. by remotely joysticking a robot, or sending commands to robots that convey information about the position of objects on the field or activate particular patterns of actions on the robots, - 3. behaving otherwise in an unsportsmanlike manner.
+- 1. tackles an opponent to gain possession of the ball, making contact with the opponent before touching the ball, - 2. holds an opponent, - 3. holds the ball, - 4. handles the ball deliberately (except for the goalkeeper within his own goal area), - 5. makes an opponent fall, - 6. charges an opponent, which is in control of the ball, from behind by physical contact exerting significant forces on this robot. - 12.4.3: An indirect free kick is awarded to the opposing team if a goalkeeper, inside his own goal area, commits any of the following offenses: - 1. takes more than four steps while controlling the ball with his hands, before releasing it from his possession, - 2. touches the ball again with his hands after it has been released from his possession and has not touched any other player, - 3. touches the ball with his hands after it has been deliberately kicked to him by a teammate, - 4. wastes time, - 5. blocks more than half of its goal line for more than 15s or for the majority of the time. - 12.4.4: An indirect free kick is also awarded to the opposing team if a player, in the opinion of the referee: - 1. plays in a dangerous manner, - 2. impedes the progress of an opponent, - 3. prevents the goalkeeper from releasing the ball from his hands, - 4. commits any other offense, not previously mentioned in Section 12, for which play is stopped to caution or dismiss a player. - 12.4.5: An indirect free kick is taken from where the offense occurred. - 12.4.5: An indirect free kick is awarded to the opposing team, if a human member of a team, in the opinion of the referee, commits any of the following offenses: - 1. interfering with the game on the field, e.g. through touching the ball while removing a robot, - 2. interfering with the game remotely through wireless communication, e.g. by remotely joysticking a robot, or sending commands to robots that convey information about the position of objects on the field or activate particular patterns of actions on the robots, - 3. behaving otherwise in an unsportsmanlike manner.